membraneframework/membrane_ffmpeg_swscale_plugin/README.md

 as input and is capable of producing output in any of these pixel formats.

 When creating the element you need to specify a single option `format` defining the desired pixel format of the output.
-The element requires `Membrane.RawVideo` caps on the input with `aligned: true` constraint, meaning that each buffer must contain exactly one raw video frame.
+The element requires `Membrane.RawVideo` stream format on the input with `aligned: true` constraint, meaning that each buffer must contain exactly one raw video frame.

 ### Scaler
-Scaler needs input in the YUV420p format, processes one frame at a time and requires getting caps with input video width and height.
+Scaler needs input in the YUV420p format, processes one frame at a time and requires getting stream format with input video width and height.
 To meet all requirements either `Membrane.RawVideo.Parser` or some decoder (e.g. `Membrane.H264.FFmpeg.Decoder`) have to precede Scaler in the pipeline.